- Peer Support Matches

 The metastatic breast cancer group has flexible meeting times to accommodate participants, but generally meets Monday from 2:00-4:00 pm in the Hampton Bays Library.
 Pre-registration is required.

 CONTACT: Edyle O'Brien, LCSW at (631) 329-0520 or firstname.lastname@example.org

 NEW YORK: Kingston

 Metastatic support group - Herbert H. & Sofia P. Reuner Cancer Support House, 80 Mary's Ave., Kingston.
-2-3:30 p.m. beginning April 20.
-Meets first and third Wednesday of the month.
+2-3:30 p.m. on Tuesdays.
 A support group for people diagnosed with any type of metastatic disease.
 Open to men and women.
 Contact Rosie McLaughlin at 845-339-2071, Ext.
 100, or email@example.com

 NEW YORK: New York

 New York University Clinical Cancer Center, 160 E. 34 St. 11th floor.
 In-person group meets the 1st and 3rd Wednesday of the month from 4:00-5:00 pm.

 Memorial Sloan Kettering Breast Center Support Group for Women with Metastatic Breast Cancer - 300 E. 66 St. - 2nd floor

 There are two groups: every Wednesday from 1:00 - 2:30pm for those over age 45 and every Friday from 1:00 - 2:30pm for those aged 45 and under.